5 Ingredient Raspberry Cheese Cake Cookies

 Instructions

 - In a large bowl, beat the cream cheese and butter until fluffy.
 Next beat in the sugar until incorporated.
 Now add in the flour, a little at a time, until all is absorbed into the batter.
-Cover the bowl tightly and refrigerate for an hour.
+Cover the bowl tightly and refrigerate for ONE HOUR (or up to 2 hours).

 - Preheat your oven to 375°F and line a cookie sheet with parchment paper.